About Intravesical Therapy

 Starting 4 hours before your appointment:

-Getting the intravesical therapy medication
+Getting the intravesical therapy medicine

-A member of your care team will ask you to urinate before you get the medication.
-Try to empty your bladder completely.
+A member of your care team will ask you to urinate before you get the medicine.
+Try to empty your bladder all the way.
 Once your bladder is empty, your healthcare provider will place a catheter through your urethra into your bladder.
-They’ll inject the intravesical therapy medication into your bladder through the catheter.
-You may have a feeling of fullness in your bladder, but you won’t have any pain.
-After they inject the medication into your bladder, they’ll remove the catheter.

 Reflex erection

 A reflex erection is when your penis gets hard when someone or something touches it.
 Reflex erections are involuntary (not on purpose).
-They can happen in non-sexual situations, such as when a healthcare provider is handling your penis to place or remove a catheter.
-Reflex erections are normal and don’t mean you’re aroused (turned on).
+They can happen in when something is not sexual.
+This includes when a healthcare provider handles your penis to place or remove a catheter.

 During each intravesical treatment

-For each treatment, you’ll hold the medication in your bladder for 1 to 2 hours.
+For each treatment, you’ll hold the medicine in your bladder for 1 to 2 hours.
 Your healthcare provider will tell you the exact length of time.
 It may not be the same for each treatment.

 Emptying your bladder